kadalio3/aksaraya/README.md

-# NovelHub - Complete Webnovel Platform
+# Aksaraya - Complete Webnovel Platform

 A modern, full-featured webnovel publishing platform built with Next.js 16, TypeScript, TailwindCSS, Prisma, and Auth.js.
 Allows users to read novels, authors to publish their work, and admins to moderate content.